 When Evan and the team aren't sourcing produce from the market, they're teaming up with local makers like Bromley's Bread and Huff Bagelry to ensure every element on the plate is locally sourced.
 Which also includes Bambam's vibrant house-made hot sauce.

-If you do eat meat, though, there's plenty on the menu for you, too, including the Bad + Boujee bowl ($16), packed with the aforementioned smoky hot sauce, 'njuda, creamy hummus, roast butternut pumpkin soft eggs and sourdough — and the Number TwentyFive ($12), the cafe's take on a B&E roll made with pork belly, a fried egg and XO mayo.
+If you do eat meat, though, there's plenty on the menu for you, too, including the Bad + Boujee bowl ($16) — packed with the aforementioned smoky hot sauce, 'njuda, creamy hummus, roast butternut pumpkin, soft eggs and sourdough — and the Number TwentyFive ($12), the cafe's take on a B&E roll made with pork belly, a fried egg and XO mayo.

 Aside from food, sustainability is another passion of the Georgopoulos family.
 The cafe is powered by solar panels, is a plastic-free business and the team makes cold-pressed juices in house.

 "We work in a closed loop as much as possible," explains Evan.
 "We serve up our coffee in Huskee Cups (made from the husks of coffee beans) and our used coffee grounds are turned into compost.
-We're also working on some other products that minimise waste and our customers can take home with them — watch this space."
+We're also working on some other products that minimise waste and that our customers can take home with them — watch this space."

 From October 4, Bambam will keep its doors open past 4pm every Friday for after-work knockoffs.
 Inspired by Italian aperitivo hours, After Dark will star cocktails and share plates to "butter you up" before the weekend begins.